 This academic collection of scholars spanning diverse areas discuss cultural fascinations and impacts regarding horror-related subject matter, including monsters, zombies, witches, voodoo, serial killers, vampires, cemeteries, films, spiritualism, and much more!

 FOREWORD BY DC & MARVEL COMICS ARTIST JAY LEISTEN

 Why should Batman's music get all the glory?
-This unique book shines a fascinating spotlight on Gotham City's infamous villains and the music that helps bring their twisted psychologies to life.
-COMING IN 2021!
+This unique book shines a fascinating spotlight on Gotham City's infamous villains and the music that helps bring their twisted psychologies to life!

 The Psychosocial Implications of Disney Movies

 Is Disney guilty of westernizing music?
 Matthew Hodge's chapter explores the presence of musical westernization within Disney World -- with a specific focus on musical representations of 'world' music heard in EPCOT's nighttime entertainment.

 Matthew Hodge's chapter explores how the musical scores of on-screen Batman villains impact fan audiences.
 This chapter also serves as the inspiration for Matthew's latest upcoming book Gotham City Sounds!

 Matthew Hodge's chapter dives into the responsibility of aesthetic ownership when executing theatrical imagery that disturbs audiences -- using the controversial play The Pillowman as a prime case study.

 "A Hero Will Endure": Essays at the 20th Anniversary of Gladiator

 How much legacy can a film score leave?
 Matthew Hodge's chapter discusses the lasting impact of the famous score heard in the Academy Award-winning 2000 film Gladiator and how its popularity helped solidify Hans Zimmer as one of Hollywood's most influential composers.